dask/distributed/docs/source/worker.rst

 Ignore process memory
 ~~~~~~~~~~~~~~~~~~~~~
-If all else fails, you may want to stop dask from using the process (RSS) memory in its
+If all else fails, you may want to stop dask from using memory metrics from the OS (RSS) in its
 decision-making:

 .. code-block:: yaml